 Many unique pests and invasive weeds thrive in moist environments, making them even harder to control.
 Come learn about common problems that can be found along streams and waterways and why ignoring them can lead to bigger problems, including slope erosion and destabilization.
 We’ll show you different ways to remove and manage these problems without using chemicals.

-Often people think only of honey bees when you say “pollinator.”
-Come learn about more of the common pollinators we have in the Pacific Northwest and why they are so important to have around.
-Many pollinators require special plants and habitat to keep them happy the healthy.
-We will talk about companion planting and choosing the right plants to create a pollinator garden, and we’ll show you how to manage garden problems without pesticides in order to protect them.
-This is an indoor lecture-based workshop.
+BEElieve it or not, but bees aren’t the only pollinators.
+Come learn about more of the common pollinators and other beneficial creatures in the Pacific Northwest and why they are so important to keep around.
+Many pollinators require special plants and habitat to keep them happy and healthy, so we’ll teach you about the best plant picks to help them thrive.
+We will also show you how to protect your pollinators by managing common garden problems without using pesticides.